-In particular, the applicant maintained that the domestic law had been breached, first, as a result of the change in the manner of electing judicial members of the NCJ under the 2017 Amending Act, which had stripped this body of independence from the legislative and executive powers.
-As a result, the NCJ's involvement in the selection of candidates to sit as judges of the Supreme Court and its recommendations of selected persons presented to the President had compromised the procedure for judicial appointments.
-She also asserted that, as the Supreme Court had held, the domestic law had been breached for a second time by the President of Poland on account of his announcement of vacant positions in the Supreme Court without the Prime Minister's countersignature, thus rendering invalid ab initio his appointment of the candidates previously presented by the NCJ (see paragraphs 188-189 above).
+In particular, the applicants maintained that the domestic law had been breached, first, as a result of the structural change in the manner of electing judicial members of the NCJ under the 2017 Amending Act, following which it was no longer independent from the legislative and executive powers.
+As a result, the NCJ's involvement in the selection and recommendation of candidates to sit as judges of the Supreme Court and its recommendations of selected persons presented to the President of Poland had compromised the procedure for judicial appointments.
+Secondly, the President had intentionally overstepped his prerogatives in respect of judicial appointments.
+Notwithstanding that appeals of other candidates against NCJ resolution no. 331/2018, recommending judges to the Chamber of Extraordinary Review and Public Affairs, were pending before the Supreme Administrative Court and that the implementation of that resolution had been stayed, he had appointed the judges recommended by the NCJ, thus vitiating the pending judicial review.
+Thirdly, they asserted that the domestic law had also been breached by the President of Poland on account of his announcement of vacant positions in the Supreme Court without the Prime Minister's countersignature.
+This had rendered invalid ab initio his appointment of the candidates previously recommended by the NCJ (see paragraphs 241-242 above).

-229. The Government, for their part, asserted that the reform of the NCJ and the Supreme Court had been carried out in accordance with the Constitution and national legislation.
-They stressed that the modification of the legal provisions governing the organisation of the NCJ, granting Sejm the power to elect the NCJ's judicial members, had been introduced by the 2017 Amending Act in order to implement the Constitutional Court's judgment of 20 June 2017 (K 5/17; see paragraphs 108-111 above), holding that both the individual character of the term of office of the NCJ's judicial members and the manner of their election under the 2011 Act on the NCJ were unconstitutional.
+285. The Government, for their part, asserted that the reform of the NCJ and the Supreme Court had been carried out in accordance with the Constitution and national legislation.
+They stressed that the modification of the legal provisions governing the organisation of the NCJ, granting the Sejm the power to elect the NCJ's judicial members, had been introduced by the 2017 Amending Act in order to implement the Constitutional Court's judgment of 20 June 2017 (K 5/17; see paragraphs 138-141 above), holding that both the individual character of the term of office of the NCJ's judicial members and the manner of their election under the 2011 Act on the NCJ were unconstitutional.

-Furthermore, in their view, the President's announcement of the vacant positions at the Supreme Court was not of such a nature as to require a countersignature by the Prime Minister for it to be valid (see paragraph 203 above).
+Furthermore, in their view, the President's announcement of the vacant positions at the Supreme Court was not of such a nature as to require a countersignature by the Prime Minister for it to be valid (see paragraph 259 above).

-As regards the Supreme Court's resolution of 23 January 2020, the Government took the view that its findings and conclusions could not be taken into account in the Court's assessment because, in their words, it had been "removed" by the Constitutional Court's judgment of 20 April 2020 (U 2/20; see paragraphs 115-117 and 202 above), holding that the resolution was inconsistent with several constitutional provisions.
+As regards the Supreme Court's resolution of 23 January 2020, the Government took the view that its findings and conclusions could not be taken into account in the Court's assessment because, in their words, it had been "removed" by the Constitutional Court's judgment of 20 April 2020 (U 2/20; see paragraphs 145-147 and 257 above), holding that the resolution was inconsistent with several constitutional provisions.

-230. Being confronted with two fundamentally opposite views of the Polish highest courts as to whether or not there was a manifest breach of the domestic law, the Court would emphasise, as it has done on many previous occasions, that it will normally cede to the national courts' interpretation of whether there was a manifest breach, objectively and genuinely identifiable as such, of the domestic law, unless the national court's findings can be regarded as arbitrary or manifestly unreasonable (see Guðmundur Andri Ástráðsson, cited above, § 244, with further references to the Court's case-law.
+286. Being confronted with two fundamentally opposite views of the Polish highest courts as to whether or not there was a manifest breach of the domestic law, the Court would emphasise, as it has done on many previous occasions, that it will normally cede to the national courts' interpretation of whether there was a manifest breach, objectively and genuinely identifiable as such, of the domestic law, unless the national court's findings can be regarded as arbitrary or manifestly unreasonable (see Guðmundur Andri Ástráðsson, cited above, § 244, with further references to the Court's case-law).